Journey Line — career tool [15 minutes]

 3. Use the information

-• Decide what you want next and add detail and context.
+- Decide what you want next.
 For example, what role, team, customers or product do you want, and specific logistics or dealbreakers needed.